Greek Literature mod. A

 We recommend a basic knowledge of the Greek language and literature; there will be a preparatory course ("Greek 0"), addressed to those who have not previously dealt with the study of the Greek language (IDEA project).
 Students of Greek Literature - 6 CFU ("Philosophical Studies") and of Greek Literature mod.
 A are invited to arrange their training with the teacher before the start of the course (I part of the I semester).

 Course contents summary

-Euripides' Bacchae: text and interpretation (I = mod.
+Aristophanes’ Women at the Thesmophoria: text and interpretation (I = mod.
 A).
 Odyssey bk.
-V: text and interpretation (II = mod.
+VI: text and interpretation (II = mod.
 B).
 Students of Greek Literature - 6 CFU ("Philosophical Studies) are invited to follow the program of Greek Literature mod.
-A (= Euripides' Bacchae: text and interpretation [I]).
+A.

-For the text and the translation of Euripides’ Bacchae and Odyssey bk.
-V, reference editions will be recommended at the beginning of the course.
-For the institutional part of the examination, including Plato's Euthydemus, see the extended program (PDF online at ELLY and in classroom from the beginning of the course).
+For the text and the translation of the works above mentioned, reference editions will be recommended at the beginning of the course.
+For the institutional part of the examination, including Plato's Symposium, see the extended program (PDF online at ELLY and in classroom from the beginning of the course).
 Students of Greek Literature (Philosophical Studies - 6 CFU) will have the same program of Greek Literature mod.
-A (= History of Greek literature; two works at choice; an essay at choice).
+A (= History of Greek literature; two works at choice; optionally, an essay at choice).

 Assessment methods and criteria